The Klonopin High, Side Effects and Withdrawal

 When a person taking Klonopin is trapped in a cycle of dependency, whether from taking the drug as prescribed for long periods of time or from misusing the drug, it can be particularly difficult to stop because withdrawal from clonazepam can be extremely painful and uncomfortable.

-Klonopin / Clonazepam Withdrawal Symptoms
+Klonopin Withdrawal Symptoms of Clonazepam

-Becoming physically dependent and addicted to benzos can happen without a person realizing it.
 Misusing or abusing the medication may not seem like particularly risky behavior at first, in part because the Klonopin high has such a calming, and disarming effect.

 Once the brain and body are dependent on the drug, however, getting past the grip of any benzos can be incredibly difficult and dangerous.

-In fact, healthcare experts do not recommend that people addicted to benzodiazepines give up the drugs “cold turkey” because severe withdrawal symptoms can be dangerous, and in some cases, even fatal.
+In fact, healthcare experts do not recommend that people addicted to benzodiazepines give up the drugs “cold turkey” because severe benzo withdrawal symptoms can be dangerous, and in some cases, even fatal.

-Symptoms of Clonazepam / Klonopin withdrawal can include some of the following:
+Withdrawal symptoms can include some of the following:

 • Extreme physical cravings